Stamp Duty Calculator

 What is Stamp Duty Land Tax?

-Stamp Duty Land Tax (SDLT) in the UK is a progressive tax paid when purchasing leasehold, freehold or shared ownership real estate over £125,000 in England, Northern Ireland and Wales.
+Stamp Duty Land Tax (SDLT) is a progressive tax paid when purchasing leasehold, freehold or shared ownership real estate over £125,000 in England, Northern Ireland and Wales.
 In Scotland it is called Land and Buildings Transaction Tax (LBTT).

 Who pays Stamp Duty?